 and has contributed innovative approaches to addictions, phobia, and anxiety.
 His teaching is humorous and stimulating.
 His current focus is on healing and sustaining relationships.

-Kathy Cox, MSW, LICSW, is a Certified IFS Therapist and IFS Assistant Trainer and has been a psychotherapist for 25 years.
-She has a private practice in Olympia, Washington where she works with adults, adolescents, couples and groups and provides consultation and supervision to therapists learning IFS.
+Kathy Cox, MSW, LICSW, is a Certified IFS Therapist and IFS Assistant Trainer and has been a psychotherapist for more than 25 years.
+She lives in Olympia, Washington where she offers IFS therapy, training and consultation to therapists learning IFS.
 Kathy has a special interest in trauma, grief and loss, and spirituality, and is known for her humor and warmth.

 Ann L. Sinko, LMFT has 20 years of clinical experience and is licensed marriage and family therapist in Connecticut.
 She is in private practice and has been teaching as a adjunct Professor in the Marriage and family therapy program at Central CT State University for 10 years.
 She has integrated IFS theory and technique in all facets of her creative work with families, couples, individuals and groups.
 She establishes a safe environment in which clients experience unconditional acceptance.
 She has a background in gestalt therapy and psychodrama and uses sandtray therapy in her work.
 Ann is passionate about teaching and believes that theory is best integrated though experiential learning.
 She brings has a down to earth, concrete style along with a sense of humor to her teaching.
 Ann is a seasoned world traveler, loves the outdoors and is a avid gardener